-Our career guide is your comprehensive resource to starting a career as a paralegal in Wyoming.
-This overview provides information on Wyoming paralegal salary, job outlook, and answers to the most common questions about how to become a paralegal in Wyoming.
+Our Wyoming paralegal career guide is your comprehensive resource for starting a career as a paralegal in Wyoming.
+Like most states, Wyoming does not regulate the profession of paralegals and legal assistants, and formal certification nor registration is required.
+This overview provides information on how to become a paralegal in Wyoming, salary and job outlook in the state, and national certification options.
 Begin your paralegal career journey using the directory below.

 - Paralegal Certification

 How to Become a Paralegal in Wyoming

 Wyoming state law does not regulate the training or employment of paralegals and legal assistants.
 This lack of regulation allows private law firms to train paralegals through on-site training programs.
 However, nearly all employers prefer paralegal candidates who have completed some formal paralegal training or degree program.
 In addition to education, gaining experience as a legal assistant and seeking voluntary certification from a national organization are other recommended steps for becoming a paralegal.